Composing code

-When to compose
+Understand when to compose code

-Use ADS components wherever possible.
 These pre-built solutions will be the easiest to create and maintain.

-<Button appearance="primary" spacing="compact">
+For example, we offer <Button appearance="primary" spacing="compact">

-to customize a button, or in other places<Box xcss={{ padding: 'space.100' }}>
+other places <Box xcss={{ padding: 'space.100' }}>

 for bounded styles.
-Morexcss

 Composing components and JSX